zeitgeistpm/documentation/docs/learn/parimutuel.md

   get a 300% payoff if they're right.
 That's not the case at a parimutuel.
 If more people buy your outcome, your payoff gets worse.
-This makes it impossible to properly reward traders that have moved the price in the right direction and have done so early.
+This makes it impossible to properly reward traders that have moved the price in the right direction and have done so early and incentivizes informants to withhold information until close to the end of the market.

-  A particularly vexing symptom of this problem is that, if a market becomes trivialized (some outcome $X$ has materialized before the end of the market) and at least two agents have bet on the winning outcome, then it's a winning strategy to keep pumping more money into the market to dilute the other
+  But a particularly vexing symptom of this problem is that, if a market becomes trivialized (some outcome $X$ has materialized before the end of the market) and at least two agents have bet on the winning outcome, then it's a winning strategy to keep pumping more money into the market to dilute the other